Discover how our doctors help men overcome azoospermia

 Tests and treatment options

 Any sperm retrieved from these procedures can be used for fertilization or frozen for later use in an IVF cycle.
-Additionally, intracytoplasmic sperm injection (ICSI) is often used with MESA or TESE.
+Additionally, intracytoplasmic sperm injection (ICSI) is often used with sperm extracted using these treatment options.
 This procedure involves an embryologist injecting a single healthy sperm into an egg.

 The compassionate, knowledgeable team at our clinic does everything possible to help patients overcome azoospermia and take home a healthy baby.
 Contact our Louisiana fertility clinic for more information.